 The District issued revenue bonds to pay for construction.
 Principal and interest payments are to be paid from available net revenues of the District.
-Principal payments of \$853,000 were made during 2006.
-The debt issues are discussed further in the notes to the financial statements.
+The District had outstanding debt totaling \$5,657,000 at December 31, 2007.
+The debt issues are discussed further in note 5 of the financial statements.